-National living wage

-The national living wage is nearly £19,000 a year for over 23s, based on a 35-hour week, and Mick's remuneration should not be less than this if he has an employment contract with his company.
-Mick could avoid this requirement by not having an employment contract, but the additional tax cost of moving to this level of remuneration would not normally be significant because much of it would be covered by his tax-free personal allowance of £12,570 in 2023/24.
+National living wage The national living wage is just over £20,800 a year for over 21s, based on a 35-hour week, and Mick's remuneration should not be less than this if he has an employment contract with his company.
+Mick could avoid this requirement by not having an employment contract with his company.
+Pension contributions A low level of remuneration might limit the amount of tax relief that Mick could receive on his personal pension contributions.
+However, this would not be a problem if the company makes the pension contributions on his behalf.
+Mortgages A low level of remuneration could lead to difficulties if Mick needs a mortgage to purchase a property.
+However, specialist lenders will be aware of how owner/ managers extract profits from their companies, so this should not be an insurmountable problem.